What is EDTA Disodium?

-If you notice a fever after taking EDTA disodium, should stop using the supplement and speak to a doctor.
-The fever should go away once it leaves the body.
+If you notice a fever after taking EDTA disodium, you should stop using the supplement and speak to a doctor.
+The fever should go away once the supplement leaves the body.
 If the fever remains, seek medical attention.

 These side effects are usually minor and often go away as soon as you discontinue use of the supplement.
 If the symptoms persist, speak to a doctor.

 A study tested the effect of EDTA disodium on insulin action in adult rats and concluded that EDTA blocked insulin binding in the blood (x).
 This can lead to changes in the levels of insulin in the blood and in some cases may cause insulin shock (x).
 Insulin shock is when blood sugar drops and the body has too much insulin circulating at once.
 It can cause weakness and convulsions (x).

 If you notice these symptoms after taking EDTA, stop using it immediately and seek medical attention.